Issues

 California’s schools should be #1 in the nation.
 Instead, we have allowed special interest groups to dominate our public school system and accept a failing status quo as normal.
 In the Senate, I would:

-- Support innovative charter schools: there are many great charter schools in our community that are pushing boundaries and innovating in the classroom.
+• Support innovative charter schools: there are many great charter schools in our community that are pushing boundaries and innovation in the classroom.
 I support allowing these charters to continue their good work, while also preserving the ability to hold failing schools accountable.

-- College and career prep: our public schools in California should acknowledge that there is no one right path after graduating.
+• College and career prep: our public schools in California should acknowledge that there are multiple opportunities for students to pursue after graduation.
 We should be presenting options to students and preparing them for success, whether that be at a four-year university, a community college, or learning a trade.

-- Invest in campus safety and mental health: we cannot expect our students to be successful if they don’t have safe and healthy campuses to learn in.
+• Invest in campus safety and mental health: we cannot expect our students to be successful if they don’t have safe and healthy campuses for learning.
 Investing in campus safety enhancements, such as school resource officers, as well as mental health counselors and supportive services, should be a #1 priority.

 HEALTHCARE

-- Reduce burdens to practice: California has some of the nation’s strictest licensing requirements on nurses, therapists, and doctors.
+• Reduce burdens to practice: California has some of the nation’s strictest licensing requirements on nurses, therapists, and doctors.
 We are one of only a handful of states that do not allow out-of-state care providers to practice here.
-We should be making it easier, not more difficult, to treat patients here in California.
+We should be making it easier, not more difficult, for appropriately licensed out-of-state practitioners to treat patients here in California.

 Homelessness

-- Conservatorships: reform the way we treat those suffering from mental health and substance abuse to make it easier for families, social workers, and law enforcement to take action when someone simply can’t act on their own accord.
+• Conservatorships: I have and will continue to work to reform the way we treat those suffering from mental health and substance abuse to make it easier for families, social workers, and law enforcement to take action when someone simply can’t act on their own accord.

 Crime and Public Safety